Lab41/pythia/CONTRIBUTING.md

 # Contributing

 We welcome your contributions to Pythia.
 You can open issues for bug fix requests, feature requests and in anticipation of submitting a patch.
-Please follow the following guidelines when submitting issues and pull requests:
+Please use the following guidelines when submitting issues and pull requests:

 ## 1. Verify that the issue can be reproduced